-The restoration and adaptive reuse of 158 Sterling Road allows MOCA Toronto to occupy multiple storeys of the building, while reinstating the heritage value of the Lower Junction Neighbourhood.
-Their presence in the planned new mixed-use community will contribute to the expansion of downtown Toronto’s collection of galleries, artists, and vibrant creative and cultural spaces.
+The iconic, towering landmark has been brought back to life through collaboration, care and consideration.
+The restoration and adaptive reuse of 158 Sterling Road allows MOCA Toronto to occupy multiple storeys of the building, while paying homage to Toronto’s industrial past in the Lower Junction Neighbourhood.
+MOCA’s presence in this growing mixed-use community will contribute to the expansion of downtown Toronto’s collection of galleries, artists, and vibrant creative and cultural spaces.